Haz-15/Assignment-2/README.md

  the world.
 WIFI connections devices to a ISP (internet service provider), and the ISP connects you to hundreds of other networks.

+ There are many protocols that are used on the Internet:
+ - TCP and IP protocols
+ - Routing protocols
+ - Medium access control protocols
+ - Application level protocols
+ - and many more!

  **All devices on the internet have unique addresses**